The talibé children of Senegal

 The Government’s Stance

 The talibé children’s plight has attracted serious concern in Senegal and abroad.
-Various child rights organisations, both local and international, have denounced these practices, deeming them a violation of fundamental human rights.
-The Senegalese government, under pressure from civil society and international institutions, has taken steps to regulate these daaras and protect the talibé children, but results on the ground are often limited due to cultural norms and difficulties implementing laws.
+Various child rights organisations, both local and international, have condemned these practices, deeming them a violation of fundamental human rights.
+The Senegalese government, under pressure from civil society and international institutions, has taken steps to regulate these daaras and protect the talibé children, but results on the ground are often limited due to cultural norms and difficulties enforcing laws.

 Given the above, it is self-evident that urgent action is required.
 Together, we can help the talibé children break out of this cycle of exploitation and allow them hope for a better life.
 See below for how you can support us and make a difference in the lives of these children.